 Lone Star College (LSC) supports international travel and collaboration by its faculty, staff and students that supports the goals and objectives of the institution.
 The Honors & International Education (HIE) office coordinates and serves as a resource for international travel on behalf of LSC.
 Travel on behalf of the college consists of anyone who uses their positions as LSC employees to participate in, promote, support, sponsor, or offer for-credit or non-credit activities, with or without students.
 Examples include: Study Abroad, International Faculty Exchange, Faculty International Exploration (FIE), Alternative Spring Break, general business travel, or an approved sabbatical in another country.
 All international travel on behalf of LSC must be approved at various levels, including the campus, HIE, and up through the Chancellor prior to travel.

-To ensure a safe and positive experience for faculty, staff and students, the college does not permit travel to destinations under a Department of State Level 4: Do Not Travel Advisory and/or Center for Disease Control Warning Level 3 or higher unless provided with acompelling reason.
+To ensure a safe and positive experience for faculty, staff and students, the college does not permit travel to destinations under a Department of State Travel Advisory and/or Center for Disease Control Warning Level 3 or higher unless provided with acompelling reason.
 In addition, travel alerts or advisories may also warrant additional travel restrictions per The Office of The Chancellor in consultation with HIE, the Office of General Counsel, and/or Risk Management.
 Therefore, the Honors & International Education department will review these requests on a case-by-case basis.

 Traveling abroad requires careful planning.
 Review the U.S. State Department website and its Travelerís Checklist for critical information you will need when considering a location and planning your trip.
 To help you with your research, here are some key pages you will need to review: